College of Health and Human Services

 Dr. Brackenbury’s interests are in the areas of speech and language development in children with and without impairments.
 His research is focused on how children acquire new words and the initial representations that they create when they first encounter new words.
 The goals of this research are to increase our knowledge regarding the ease at which children acquire new words and improve our ability to identify children with language impairments.
 Dr. Brackenbury’s clinical experiences have centered on preschool age children with developmental disabilities, including deafness and visual impairments.

-Dr. Brackenbury is the graduate coordinator for the Department and a member of the American Speech-Language-Hearing Association.
+Dr. Brackenbury is a member of the American Speech-Language-Hearing Association.

 Elizabeth I. Burroughs, Ph.D., CCC-SLP, Associate Professor, Department of Communication Sciences and Disorders